rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 Again, please note the creating multiple conformers of a molecule is optional.
 The program we are going to use is OpenEye Omega, but you may use alternative tools as well, as long as they can output those conformer structures in MOL2 file format.

-<div class="alert alert-block alert-info">  &#9888;Please also note that the conformers of a given molecule (database or reference molecule) files should have the same molecule ID in the MOL2 files to parse the output of "Step 5 -- Overlaying Reference and Database molecules" without additional workarounds.
+<div class="alert alert-block alert-info"> &#9888; Please also note that the conformers of a given molecule (database or reference molecule) files should have the same molecule ID in the MOL2 files to parse the output of "[Step 5 -- Overlaying Reference and Database molecules](#Step-5----Overlaying-Reference-and-Database-molecules)" without additional workarounds.
 For example, if you have a multi-conformer MOL2 file such as 3kpzs_query.mol2, make sure that the molecule IDs in the MOL2 file are all "3kPZS" and don't have any suffixes or prefixes such as "3kPZS_1, 3KPZS_2, ...".
 The reason why we want to avoid prefixes and suffixes in those conformer names is that the overlay tool OpenEye ROCS identifies conformers by their structure, not their names, and such molecule IDs would only result in annoying name mangling, which makes the results harder to parse downstream in the analysis pipeline. </div>

 <div class="alert alert-block alert-info"> &#9888;  Optionally, ["Step 3 -- Filtering by Distance between Functional Groups"](Step-3----Filtering-by-Distance-between-Functional-Groups) can also be repeated on the output of this step, the low-energy conformers, to sort out conformers where functional groups are in a spatial arrangement that may not be consistent with prior knowledge -- for example, experimental insights that a molecule interacts via certain groups in a particular way with its binding partner.</div>